ARS-coding/OOP-TMDB-movie-website/readme.md

 ### Footer
 Add a universal footer that includes:

-- Credit to you and your partner for building the website,
+- DONE Credit to you and your partner for building the website,
-- You and your partner's github link inside an icon and optionally, your social media links
+- DONE You and your partner's github link inside an icon and optionally, your social media links

 ### DONE Styling